nixworks/public/news/2014/07/4/index.md

 ##### Bourbon Street
 ### [A 20-year-old man is arrested and charged with murder and attempted murder in connection with a June 28 shooting that occurred at Bourbon Street in New Orleans, Louisiana, U.S., which killed one person and wounded 8 others. ](/news/2014/07/4/a-20-year-old-man-is-arrested-and-charged-with-murder-and-attempted-murder-in-connection-with-a-june-28-shooting-that-occurred-at-bourbon-st.md)
-_Context: Bourbon Street, New Orleans, Louisiana_
+_Context: New Orleans, Louisiana, Bourbon Street_

 ##### Aminata Tour
 ### [Aminata Tour is dismissed as Prime Minister of Senegal by the country's parliament following her failure to win a seat from Dakar in the 2014 local elections. ](/news/2014/07/4/aminata-toure-is-dismissed-as-prime-minister-of-senegal-by-the-country-s-parliament-following-her-failure-to-win-a-seat-from-dakar-in-the-20.md)
-_Context: Prime Minister of Senegal, Aminata Tour, Dakar, 2014 local elections_
+_Context: Aminata Tour, Dakar, Prime Minister of Senegal, 2014 local elections_

 ##### National Congress of Bolivia
 ### [The National Congress of Bolivia backs a new law on child labour, allowing 10-year-olds into the workforce under special conditions. ](/news/2014/07/4/the-national-congress-of-bolivia-backs-a-new-law-on-child-labour-allowing-10-year-olds-into-the-workforce-under-special-conditions.md)